rafik83/Meeting/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash
 ```

-Install the 8th version of node
+Install the lts version of node

 ```
-nvm install 8
+nvm install --lts
 ```

 If you already have this node version just run `nvm use`